-Shrimp is one of those products that is not only super delicious, delicacy loved by everyone, but at the same time it has many health benefits.
+Shrimp is one of those products that are not only super delicious, delicacy loved by everyone, but at the same time, it has many health benefits.
 You can also add its easy cooking experience, and you have a perfect meal.
 Nevertheless, you always need to remember that there are some peculiarities in boiling different types of shrimps.
-In this article, we will share some techniques on how you can cook fresh shrimp in a pot on the stove and how you can cook precooked shrimps to make shrimps taste juicy, soft and yummy.
+In this article, we will share some techniques on how you can cook fresh shrimp in a pot on the stove and how you can cook precooked shrimps to make shrimps taste juicy, soft, and yummy.

-How long does it take to boil shrimps?
+How long does it take to boil shrimp?

-Boiling shrimps is a delicate process and the reason is following: if you overcook shrimps, keep them for too long in boiling water, they will lose all the juiciness and taste, their meat will become rubbery.
+Boiling shrimps is a delicate process.
+If you overcook shrimps or keep them for too long in boiling water, they will lose all the juiciness and taste, their meat will become rubbery.
 Let’s have a look at the timing, at how long do you need to boil shrimps to make them perfect:

-- How long does it take to boil fresh shrimps?
-It can take you from 2 to 10 minutes to boil raw shrimps.
-It depends on whether they are peeled or have their shells on; and of course; their size matters too.
-Small shrimps will be ready in 2-3 minutes; an average time for boiling medium shrimps is around 5-6 minutes; and it can take you up to 10 minutes to get large shrimps boiled.
+- How long does it take to boil fresh shrimp?
+It can take you from 2 to 10 minutes to boil raw shrimp.
+It depends on whether they are peeled or have their shells on, and of course, their size matters too.
+Small shrimps will be ready in 2-3 minutes; an average time for boiling medium shrimps is around 5-6 minutes, and it can take you up to 10 minutes to get large shrimps boiled.

 - How long do you boil frozen cooked shrimps with shell on?
-You will need 1-2 minutes to cook precooked shrimps in boiling water; note that shrimps should be thawed beforehand.
+You will need 1-2 minutes to cook precooked shrimps in boiling water; note that you should thaw shrimps beforehand.

 - How long to boil frozen cooked peeled shrimps?
-As a rule, you do not have to boil peeled shrimps, you need to thaw frozen peeled shrimps before using them in a recipe.
-To add some flavor, you can put thawed cooked shrimps in boiled water with some herbs or seasoning for 30-60 seconds.
+As a rule, you do not have to boil peeled shrimp.
+Simply thaw frozen shrimp before making the dish.
+To add some flavor, boil shrimp in seasoned water with herbs for a minute or two.

 How do you know if shrimp is cooked?
 Well, to determine whether you bought frozen precooked or raw shrimps is an easy thing.
 You should look at the color of the shrimps: raw shrimps have translucent white flesh and light-grey shells, while cooked shrimps have meat in opaque white, and they are colored pink.

-A detailed recipe for boiling different types of shrimps you can find below, as this part was just a quick guide on boiling time of shrimps.
+You can find a detailed recipe for boiling different types of shrimps below.
+I hope that this part with just a quick guide on the boiling time of shrimps was helpful.

-You can find raw shrimps both fresh and frozen in your supermarkets.
-The following step-by-step guide you can use for boiling both types of shrimps whether you have them frozen or you were lucky to get them fresh:
+You can find raw shrimp, both fresh and frozen, in your supermarkets.
+You can use the following step-by-step guide for boiling both types of shrimps, whether you have them frozen or you were lucky to get them fresh:

 - If you have raw shrimps frozen, you need to thaw them.
-Take shrimps out of the fridge and put into a bowl with cold water.
+Take shrimps out of the fridge and put them into a bowl with cold water.
 It will take around 20 minutes to defrost the ice.
-This process is easier and quicker then thawing frozen shrimps in a refrigerator.
-A good tip for unplanned meals with shrimps where you do not have the whole night do thaw shrimps in a fridge.
+This process is easier and quicker than thawing frozen shrimps in a refrigerator.
+This is a very good trick to use when you do not have the whole night to thaw shrimps in a fridge.

-Remember not to thaw frozen shrimps at the room temperature!
+Remember not to thaw frozen shrimps at room temperature!

-- Take a large pot or a saucepan, fill it with cold water and boil it on the high heat.
-(You will need the amount of water twice as much as the amount of shrimps).
+- Take a large pot or a saucepan, fill it with cold water and boil it on high heat.
+You will need the amount of water twice as much as the number of shrimps.

-- When water boils, add salt (1-2 teaspoons of salt for 1 liter of water) and any desired seasoning and herbs.
-Let the stock boil for a minute for herbs to reduce their flavors and then add raw shrimps.
+- When water boils, add salt, seasoning, and herbs to your taste.
+As a rule, you need 1-2 teaspoons of salt for 1 liter of water.
+Let the stock boil for a minute for herbs to reduce their flavor, and then add raw shrimps.

 - It will take 2-10 minutes to get shrimps cooked.
-You already know that boiling time depends on the shrimps size, in the first place; you can check out answers for boiling different sizes of shrimps in the first part of the article.
-Do not for get to stir shrimps occasionally while they are boiling.
+You already know that boiling time depends on the shrimps’ size.
+You can check the boiling time for different sizes of shrimp in the first part of the article.
+Do not forget to stir shrimps occasionally while they are boiling.

-- When the boiling time ends and you see that that the meat from translucent became opaque, and shrimps changed their color to pink, take the shrimps out of the pot carefully: you can drain them or take them out with tongs (if you have shrimps really large in size).
+- When the boiling time ends, and you see that the meat from translucent became opaque, and shrimps changed their color to pink, take the shrimps out of the pot carefully: you can drain them or take them out with tongs (if you have shrimps really large).
 Serve them with your favorite sauce!

 Do you need to thaw frozen shrimps before cooking?
-It is always better to thaw frozen shrimps before boiling, whether you have precooked or raw shrimps.
+It is always better to thaw frozen shrimp before boiling, whether you have precooked or raw shrimps.

 How to cook precooked shrimps in a pot on the stove?

-You can find packages with precooked shrimps in stores.
-Frozen precooked shrimps will be a great snack that will take literally several minutes to cook.
-If you want to know how you can use frozen cooked shrimps and what the sufficient way of cooking them is, then keep reading our article.
-As we will give you two recipes for precooked shrimps of different types down below.
+You can find packages with pre-cooked shrimps in stores.
+Frozen pre-cooked shrimps will be a great snack that will take literally several minutes to cook.
+Do you want to know how can you use frozen cooked shrimp?
+What is the most efficient way to cook shrimps from frozen?
+I have two different recipes with precooked shrimps that you can follow.

 How do you cook frozen precooked shrimps with shell on?

-Well, the first thing to determine will be that it is not necessary to cook already precooked shrimps.
-You only need to thaw them, and they will be ready to be served, with lemon or any other delicious sauce.
-Also after defrosting cooked shrimps with shell on, you can use them to make other dishes such as salads, or pastas.
+Well, the first thing to know is that it is not necessary to cook already pre-cooked shrimps.
+You only need to thaw them, and they will be ready to be served.
+Simply add lemon or any other delicious sauce.
+Also, after defrosting cooked shrimps with shells on, you can use them to make other dishes, such as salads or pasta.
 You will have to peel the shells off and only then use shrimps in your dish.

 However, there are several ways you can cook precooked shrimps to add some more flavor and juice.
 Pick the one that better suits your demands.